 That’s what makes J&S Transportation unique from other brokers.
 They handle all aspects of the car shipping process from beginning to end.
 They don’t hand you off to a carrier or leave you in the dark.
 J&S Transportation is your contact from beginning to end and will communicate with you regularly throughout the process.

+1. Hard to find.
 Working directly with carriers does have its challenges, however.
 The first being it’s hard to find them.
-Most carriers are single driver, or solo, carriers who don’t have the time, money, or interest in marketing themselves directly to the public.
+Most carriers are single driver, or solo carriers, who don’t have the time, money, or interest in marketing themselves directly to the public.
 Their full-time job is to pick up and deliver vehicles!
-As a result, most don’t have websites or the knowledge on how to get their websites ranked in Google so they can be found even if they do have a website.
+As a result, most don’t have a website or the knowledge on how to get their website ranked in Google even if they do have a website.

-Because of that, most carriers work closely with brokers or they find shipments available on national dispatch boards that aren’t available to the public.
+Because of that, most carriers work closely with brokers or they find shipments available on national load boards that aren’t available to the public.
 There are exceptions, of course.
-Some carriers are big enough to market themselves directly to the public, so they don’t have to rely on brokers or dispatch boards.
-Although, even large carriers will use dispatch boards from time-to-time to fill a few spots on their trailers.
+Some carriers are big enough to market themselves directly to the public, so they don’t have to rely heavily on brokers or load boards.

-The other challenge when working directly with carriers is finding one that can ship your specific type of vehicle, on your specific shipping route, and on your time frame is nearly impossible to do.
+2. Fewer options.
+The other challenge when working directly with carriers is finding one that can ship your specific type of vehicle, on your specific shipping route, and on your time table.

-To be profitable, carriers have to be very smart and efficient in how they operate their business.
-For starters, carriers have to decide what specific type of trailer to use which will limit the type and number of cars they can haul and how much they have to charge.
-Are they going to have a 3-car carrier, 7-car carrier, enclosed trailer, open trailer, etc.?
-Whatever they choose will dictate what type of vehicles they can haul and what they have to charge.
+To be profitable, carriers have to be smart and efficient in how they operate their business.
+For starters, carriers have to decide what specific type of trailer to use in their fleet, and how many trucks they’re going to have in their fleet.
+Are they going to have 3-car trailers or 9-car trailers?
+Are they going to have enclosed or open trailers?
+Are they going to go with one truck or three trucks?
+Whatever they choose will dictate what type of vehicles they can haul, how many they can haul, and what they have to charge.

-Since most carriers have only 1-3 trucks as part of their fleet, they can’t drive all over the country on random days and still make money.
-They have to determine what specific routes they’ll run and on what specific days they’ll run them.
+Since most carriers have fewer than 3 trucks in their fleet, they can’t cover the entire country.
+They have to determine what specific routes they’ll cover.
 They’ll obviously choose specific routes that are the most profitable for them which might not be the route your car needs to be shipped on.

-All of this means is you’ll have to make a lot of calls or have a lot of patience to find a carrier that has room on their trailer for your type of vehicle and is running your specific route.
+All of this means is you’ll have to make a lot of calls or have a lot of patience to find a carrier that has room on their trailer for your type of vehicle and is running your specific route on your specific time table.

 The best option when working with an auto carrier is to work with the “big boys” in the industry as they have fleets large enough to cover routes throughout the country.
 You will usually pay more to work with these larger carriers, however, and there still may be a bit of a wait to get your car shipped.
 Even these large carriers have limited resources.
 They may only have one truck running back and forth on their routes so the timing of the shipping of your vehicle will depend on where their truck is on that route.

-The final challenge to working directly with a carrier is that you don’t always get the greatest customer service.
-Most carriers are single driver owners who are truck drivers first and foremost, so they are extremely busy and always on the road.
-Providing great customer service usually isn’t their specialty.
+3. Lackluster customer service & communications.
+The final challenge to working directly with a carrier is that you don’t always get the greatest customer service and communications.
+Most carriers are single driver owners who are truck drivers first and foremost.
+Providing great customer service and regular communications usually aren’t their priorities.

 What Auto Transport Brokers and Car Carriers Have in Common